 Dr Suzie: How long do breast implants last these days?

-Dr Yunaev: I think that if you are a young woman and you are trying to decide whether to have breast augmentation surgery, you need to realise that you are planning not for just one operation, this is likely to be a life-long journey, requiring revision surgery/ies in the future.
+Dr Yunaev: I think that if you are a young woman and you are trying to decide whether to have breast surgery, you need to realise that you are planning not for just one operation, this is likely to be a life-long journey, requiring revision surgery/ies in the future.
 These are man-made devices, which have an expiry upon them, so you need to factor in that you will need revision surgery – even if nothing goes wrong.

 Implants these days last 10-15 years.
 Although I have seen cases of them lasting up to 30 years – although they mostly do start to have problems at that stage.